ceff-tech/ffc_api_client/README.md

 ## Change Log

+### Version 0.9.7.3
+* [Bugfix] Previously, providing a timeseries with a date field that was not named "date" (case sensitive) would fail when building the data frame to send to the FFC.
+This has been fixed, and any date field name should be usable, so long as it is provided as a parameter, or set on the `ffc` object before running `ffc$set_up`.

 ### Version 0.9.7.2
 * [Update] Fixes for new versions of the eflows API launched recently.
 Everyone using this package will need to upgrade to this version or newer to keep using the package.